Simple Oatmeal Pumpkin Pancakes (No Flour)

 Ingredients

-- ¼ cup coconut oil, melted (can substitute butter)
+- ¼ cup coconut oil, melted (or butter)

 - 1 cup canned pumpkin puree

-- 1 tablespoon apple cider vinegar
+- 1 Tablespoon apple cider vinegar

-- 2-4 tablespoons pure maple syrup
+- 4 Tablespoons pure maple syrup

-- 1 tablespoon vanilla extract
+- 1 Tablespoon vanilla extract

 - 4 large eggs

-- 2 cups whole oats or oat flour*
+- 2 cups whole oats (or oat flour)

 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 1 teaspoon ground cinnamon